Georgetown High School (Texas)

 Georgetown High School is a 5A public high school located in Georgetown, Texas (USA).
 It is part of the Georgetown Independent School District located in central Williamson County.
 GHS is a comprehensive high school.
 The school was a National Blue Ribbon Award winner in 1994–1995.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

+Demographics

+The demographic breakdown of the 2,083 students enrolled for the 2025-2026 school year was: